Product Information Workflow: How to Streamline for E-commerce

 A power tools manufacturer is facing a product information management nightmare.
 Their current workflow looks something like this:

-To make matters worse, the company sells its products on other platforms besides Shopify.
+To make matters worse, the company sells its items on other platforms besides Shopify.
 The Shopify store focuses on the direct-to-consumer (DTC) strategy.
 In-store sales are also available at their retail locations and partner stores, as well as wholesale orders from distributors and contractors.

 This workflow defines inefficiency and surfaces multiple challenges, which we will discuss shortly.